-Supervisors will submit billing to Billing Specialist at the end of each month but it is important for the student clinicians to discuss billing procedures with supervisors as part of the learning process.
+Billing procedures will be conducted via Clinic Note.
+It is important for the student clinicians to discuss billing procedures with supervisors as part of the learning process.

-Treatment sessions are scheduled in one-hour blocks (ending at the 50-minute mark to provide time for documentation immediately after the session).
+Treatment sessions are scheduled in one-hour blocks (ending at the 50-minute mark to provide time for documentation and conversation with family/client immediately after the session).
 This also allows time for the room to be ready for the next clinician.
 Although some clients may need to work in shorter time periods (45 minutes) the billing is based on a "visit" and is the same fee regardless of the amount of time the client is seen.
 The post-session consulting the student does with the client/parent (walking down the stairs, giving the homework, discussion with parent, etc.) averages out to an hour of direct clinic contact time, not 50 minutes.